danmacklin/erlang_cep/README.md

 The feed_api is used to :-

 1. create new feeds and windows.
-2. Subscribe your application to be notified when Reduce Functions run.
+2. Subscribe your application to be notified once Reduce Functions run.
 3. Set-up joins.

 The important functions are :-

 1. feed_api:start_feed(<feed_name_atom>). - Starts a feed gen_server named after the atom.
 2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Adds a window to the feed.
 Please note that if you want to implement the Row and Reduce functions in javascript then the Row and Reduce Functions should be binaries containing javascript code.
-If the Row and Reduce functions are implemented in erlang then these parameters should contain tuples pointing containing the {ModuleName, FunctionName} of the Row and Reduce Functions.
+If the Row and Reduce functions are implemented in erlang then these parameters should contain tuples containing the {ModuleName, FunctionName} of the Row and Reduce Functions.
 3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribes a Pid to the feed / window.
 This Pid is called when a match is found with the results from the Reduce Function.

 The parameters of start_window are :-